dmakarov/svm/spec.md

 Non-functional requirements: testability (what else - performance, how to measure?)

-ExecutionRecord is only used in bank.rs

 ## Interfaces

-In this section we describe to API of using the SVM both in Solana Validator and in third-party applications.
+In this section we describe the API of using the SVM both in Solana Validator and in third-party applications.

 Do different use cases change the functional requirements for SVM?